On the breakdown of the Born-Oppenheimer approximation in LiH and LiD: Theory

+where $\ket{m}$ is the $m$th eigenstate of the harmonic nuclear Hamiltonian.
 Here we used the fact that the first and third order terms vanish since we assumed the harmonic eigenstates.
-In Eq. \ref{eq:TheoryEq_4}, $s_{i} = \alpha_{i} k_{i}$ is the combined label for Cartesian index $\alpha_{i}$ and the label for the $k_{i}$th nucleus.
+In Eq. \ref{eq:TheoryEq_4}, $s = \alpha k$ is the combined label for Cartesian index $\alpha$ and the label for the $k$th nucleus.
 We can incorporate temperature dependence by taking harmonic canonical thermal average of Eq. \ref{eq:TheoryEq_4} with respect to the nuclear states, namely

-We denote the last term of Eq. \ref{eq:TheoryEq_5} as $\left\langle n'_{\vec{x}}\left(\vec{r}\right)\right\rangle \equiv \frac{1}{2} \sum_{s_{1}, s_{2}} \frac{\partial^{2}{n_{\vec{x}}\left(\vec{r}\right)}}{\partial{x_{s_{1}}} \partial{x_{s_{2}}}} \left\langle \hat{u}_{s_{1}} \hat{u}_{s_{2}} \right\rangle$ and use the following notation for the ensemble average
+We denote the last term of Eq. \ref{eq:TheoryEq_5} as $\left\langle n'\left(\vec{y}\right)\right\rangle \equiv \frac{1}{2} \sum_{s, s'} \frac{\partial^{2}{n_{\vec{x}}\left(\vec{y}\right)}}{\partial{x_{s}} \partial{x_{s'}}} \left\langle \hat{u}_{s} \hat{u}_{s'} \right\rangle$ and use the following notation for the ensemble average